INFORMSJoC/2021.0349/README.md

 ## Results

-In the data directory, we have placed many of the C codes that we used
+In the data directory, we have placed source code for many of the evaluated C applications.

 Other applications from the paper may be retrieved from the [Software-artifact Infrastructure Repository](https://sir.csc.ncsu.edu/portal/index.php).

-Also in the data directory, there is a script run-all.sh that demonstrates how to compile the example codes using the csi-cc compiler, instrumented with the integer-programming-based to optimize program coverage.
-The sample script makes use of a special ijoc-{bb,cc}.schema files (located in the src/schemas directory) that will allow for complete compilation of all the sample programs, by 'bypassing' instrumentation of functions that take too long to compile.
-Note that this is not the same configuration used in generating results for the paper, where instead, comiles were allowed to time out after 3 hours.
+In the data directory, there is a script run-all.sh that demonstrates how to compile the example codes using the csi-cc compiler instrumented with the integer-programming-based to optimize program coverage.
+The sample script makes use of special ijoc-{bb,cc}.schema files (located in the src/schemas directory) that will allow for complete compilation of all the sample programs by 'bypassing' instrumentation of functions that take too long to compile.
+The ijoc-bb.schema file is for basic block coverage, while the ijoc-bb.schema is for call site coverage only.
+Note that these schema are not the same as used in generating results for the paper.
+For the computational results of the paper, program compliation was allowed to time out after 3 hours.

 ## Replicating